What's New in Autodesk Design Review 2008

 Now if we could just get the whole world to agree on what is the front and what is the top. :-) - Visualization Tools - Extensive shadow and lighting options provide realistic views of image files.

-(off) enhances the appearance that the model is really 3D. - Online Content Search - One-click access to online parts catalogs drives productivity and extends the reach of your design information.
+I find that having the shadows (on) instead of (off) enhances the appearance that the model is really 3D. - Online Content Search - One-click access to online parts catalogs drives productivity and extends the reach of your design information.

 This will be useful for customers who want to locate physical parts from a supplier based on the design they are viewing.